Yuelioi/docs-v3/Ue/blueprint/en/Math/Plane/Make Plane from Point and Normal.md

 ---
-display_name: Make Plane from Point and Normal
+title: Make Plane from Point and Normal
 order: 1
 ---
 ## Navigation